-The appreciation in Net Asset Value in respect of each investor's Shares in the relevant "L" Share Class shall be calculated as at each Calculation Date by deducting the "Reference NAV" for those Shares from the "Closing NAV" of those Shares for that performance period (the "Current Appreciation").
+The appreciation in Net Asset Value in respect of each investor's Shares in the relevant "L" Share Class shall be calculated as at each Calculation Date by deducting the "Reference NAV" for those

+Shares from the "Closing NAV" of those Shares for that performance period (the "Current Appreciation").
 For the purposes of such calculation, the "Reference NAV" for each Share shall be the higher of the last Net Asset Value per Share as at which a performance fee was payable in respect of that Share or, in the case of Shares in respect of which no performance fee has previously been payable, the Net Asset Value per Share at which those Shares were issued.
-The "Closing NAV" shall be the Net Asset Value per Share at the Calculation Date as at which the calculation is being made before accrual of the performance fee, except that in respect of an investor who redeems Shares in that performance period other than as at the Calculation Date, the Closing NAV shall be the Net Asset Value per Share at the date of redemption, before accrual of the performance fee.
+The "Closing NAV" shall be the Net Asset Value per Share at the Calculation Date as at which the calculation is being made before accrual of the performance fee (net of all costs before the deduction of any accrual of the performance fee, provided that in doing so it is in the investor's best interest), except that in respect of an investor who redeems Shares in that performance period other than as at the Calculation Date, the Closing NAV shall be the Net Asset Value per Share at the date of redemption (net of all costs before the deduction of any accrual of the performance fee, provided that in doing so it is in the investor's best interest).